About the Chapter:

 Info on the NCT Camp Shelter and Kayak info reservations.

 Join our Chapter!
-Become a member of the NCTA, join a Chapter and select the Chief Baw Beese Chapter here: northcountrytrail.org/membership
+Become a donor member of the NCTA then join the Chief Baw Beese Chapter.

 View this area of Trail on our online interactive map here.

 View and download the PDF map of the NCT through the Lost Nations Area.

 View and download the PDF map of the NCT through Litchfield.

 Click on an event to see more detail.

 The City of Litchfield is located in the northwest corner of Hillsdale County, between the cities of Albion and Hillsdale along State Highway M-99.
 The beautiful Saint Joseph River flows through the community, offering fishing, canoeing and picturesque views.